panaali/mseyfi.github.io/posts/LLM/LLMTopics.md

 -  Convert ranking into pariwise training data for the reward model
 - Reorder the prompts so that the prefered option comes first

- ## why Convert ranking into pariwise training data for the reward model
+ ## Why Convert ranking into pariwise training data for the reward model

   Learning from full rankings (e.g., A > B > C > D) is more **complex and less stable** than learning from pairwise preferences due to several intertwined mathematical, computational, and statistical reasons.
 Here’s a breakdown: